MKO Abiola Statue

 The MKO Abiola Statue was designed and erected by Olurotimi Ajayi in memory of Chief Moshood Abiola, a politician who was widely regarded as the winner of the inconclusive 1993 Nigerian elections.
-Standing at about 46 feet tall, the statue was unveiled on 12 June 2018 during the administration of Governor Akinwunmi Ambode.
+Standing at about 14 m tall, the statue was unveiled on 12 June 2018 during the administration of Governor Akinwunmi Ambode.

 Background

 Moshood Kashimawo Olawale Abiola, popularly referred to as MKO Abiola (24 August 1937 – 7 July 1998) was a businessman, publisher and politician.
 He contested for the presidency at the 1993 Nigeria elections and was widely regarded as the winner although the final results weren't released.
 In 1994, he was arrested and detained in prison on charges of treason after declaring himself as the President of Nigeria.
 MKO Abiola died on 7 July 1998, the day he was due to be released from prison.
 His death was trailed by suspicious circumstances, while an official autopsy stated that Abiola died of heart attack, General Sani Abacha's Chief Security Officer said Abiola was beaten to death.